 Nature, astonishingly simple, yet mysterious is the essence of my art.
 I work with the phenomena of a physical world tied up with nature as an inherent part of our humanness.
-Much of my work is about crossings made in transitory times — a shift from season to season, crossing the sea from one shore to another.
-Chasing the waning light of a previous age or embarking on a new venture, crossings are inevitable.
+We now find ourselves at a junction signaling an axial shift; an inescapable moment when Nature responds to humankind’s folly in her own spectacular way.
+I am exploring the underneath, the barely noticeable, that is, the steady evidence of climate change.
+Much of my work is about crossings made in these transitory times — a shift from season to season, crossing the sea from one shore to another.
+Chasing the waning light of a previous age or embarking on a new adventure, crossings are inevitable.